Jan Kropidło: Life

-Jan was the first child, and eldest son, of Duke Bolko III of Strzelce by his wife Anna, who was probably daughter of Duke Jan I of Oświęcim.
+Jan was the first child and eldest son of Duke Bolko III of Strzelce by his wife Anna, who was probably daughter of Duke Jan I of Oświęcim.
 The couple had four sons and one daughter.
 Although Jan was the eldest of the four male siblings, for unknown reasons he was destined for the Church from his early years.
 His uncle, Duke Vladislaus II of Opole, became guardian to the minor brothers when their father died in 1382 and the four brothers all inherited the Duchy of Strzelce as co-rulers.

-In 1379 Jan, while yet a teen-ager, was named a provost of the Spiš Chapterhouse (in northern Hungary, then pawned to Poland), giving him substantial revenues.
+In 1379 Jan, while yet a teenager, was named a provost of the Spiš Chapterhouse (in northern Hungary, then pawned to Poland), giving him substantial revenues.
 His rapid ecclesiastic ascent was largely due to the support of his powerful uncle Vladislaus.
 Despite his new duties, Jan would also study law and theology in Prague and Bologna.

-In 1382 Jan returned to Poland, where, thanks to the support of King Louis I was appointed Bishop of Poznań.
-Jan remained in this office only two years, because in 1384 he received the more profitable Bishopric of Włocławek.
+In 1382 Jan returned to Poland, where he, thanks to the support of King Louis I, was appointed Bishop of Poznań.
+Jan remained in this office for only two years, because in 1384 he received the more profitable Bishopric of Włocławek.

-In 1388, the death of Archbishop Bodzanta give to Jan the opportunity to obtain a more politically and important position: the Archbishopric of Gniezno.
+In 1388, the death of Archbishop Bodzanta gave Jan the opportunity to obtain a more politically and important position; the Archbishopric of Gniezno.
 Despite the Papal consent, however, Jan never completely took the title and goods of the Archbishopric.
 The decisive objection was made by the new Polish King, Władysław II Jagiełło, who was involved in a bitter dispute with Jan's uncle Vladislaus and would not accept the nomination of his enemy's nephew to the most important position in the Church of Poland – because that could place the king in a risky position.
 The fact that Jan originally had not wanted to combine forces with his uncle did not matter to the king.
 The dispute over the Archbishopric lasted until 1394, when Jan, unable to obtain the king's recognition, finally resigned.
 This period of struggle was probably the heaviest in Jan's life, and severely affected his finances.

-Soon after, Jan obtain the post of Bishop of Kamień.
+Soon after, Jan obtained the position as Bishop of Kamień.
 The revenues of the Diocese were little, and therefore he asked the Pope for the right to reap revenues from the Bishopric of Poznań.
 Again, the opposition of King Władysław II prevented him from obtaining the rich benefices.
 In 1398 Jan was named Bishop of Chełmno (Culm), whose territory in medieval Prussia lay entirely within the Teutonic Order.
 In 1399 Jan returned to Poland, but in Kalisz he was stopped by partisans of King Władysław II, who forced him to take the oath of loyalty.